6 Best Roofing Boots and Shoes – Great Traction

 Traction & Slip Resistance

-Having high-quality slip resistance is a must have.
-Without having to worry about slick surfaces and tumbling toward the edge, you can perform your work confidently.
+High-quality traction is a must have.
+Without having to worry about slick surfaces and tumbling towards the edge, you can perform your work confidently.
 To take it a step further, oil resistance is always a plus that you can look out for as well.

-Once you have the slip resistance under control, you’re also going to want to make sure the traction is able to grip the variety of roofing surfaces you’ll encounter.
+But you need to consider more than just the tread.
+You must also make sure the traction is able to grip the variety of roofing surfaces you’ll encounter.
 Most roofing boots offer a wedge sole.
 Vibram soles, made from rubber, are often the best choice to look for.
-They’re well-known for both their superior traction and durability.
+Not only are they known for their excellent traction, they are also extremely durable.

 Why is Traction on Metal Roofs Important

 Why does metal become so slippery when you add water?
-For starter metal roofs can have some sort of coating such as paint or some types of chemicals that helps water run off and stops water from gathering on the roof and freezing.
+For starters, metal roofs can have some sort of coating such as paint or some types of chemicals that helps water run off and stops water from gathering on the roof and freezing.
 This is one of the reasons why installing roofing is not just for anyone, and you should use a professional.

 Support & Comfort